 You do not have to share your experience with others, only when you are ready.
 Choose those who will listen, support, and stand by your side.

-For more information about trauma responses, different types of trauma, and how trauma affects the brain, visit our Trauma page.
+For more information about trauma responses, different types of trauma, and how trauma affects the brain, visit our Trauma and the Brain page.

 Things to reflect on after experiencing sexual violence